 The table easel helps him see his art.

 I got the idea for another fun art activity through Pinterest.
 We did apple rolling painting and the kids LOVED it!
 We used it as a language-building and direction-following activity.
 The kids each took a turn making their painting but their classmates gave them directions on which color to use and how to tilt the box.
-It was fun and since we used a box it was fairly mess-free (my hands were the only messy ones from taking the paint-covered apples in and out of the box).
+It was fun and since we used a box it was fairly mess-free (my hands were the only messy ones from taking the paint-covered apples in and out of the box) plus we used my classroom staple Crayola Washable Paint just in case!

 Getting started